russdill/vmeiosis/README.md

 bootloader configuration, which is captured within the configuration words.

 The bootloader contains a vector table at the end of flash.
-This vector table includes linkage to `systemInit`, `usbPoll`, and the bootloader interrupt vector.
+This vector table includes linkage to `usbInit`, `usbPoll`, and the bootloader interrupt vector.
 It also contains a link to the V-USB `usbGenericSetInterrupt` if interrupt endpoints are supported within the bootloader configuration.
 The last two bytes of the bootloader vector table are configuration words which